KaiHotz/react-formik-ui/README.md

 Anyhow, if you pass the  `structured` prop to the Form component, a minimal styling will be applied to add some structure to the form and each form element.

+#### NEW
-NEW: If you pass `themed` instead of `structured` as prop to the form component, the React-Fomik-UI Theme will be applied to all components expet the Button and SubmitBtn components.
+If you pass `themed` instead of `structured` as prop to the form component, the React-Fomik-UI Theme will be applied to all components, except the Button and SubmitBtn components.
 The Button and SubmitBtn have been left out of styling due to most apps alrready have some styles for buttons established, there fore you can pass on those styles to the mentioned buttos by adde your cutom clasName

-IMPORTANT: There is no need to pass `structured` and `themed` together, but no harm if you do.
+####IMPORTANT: There is no need to pass `structured` and `themed` together, but no harm if you do.

 ## MIGRATION v1 to v2:
+- If you used the `styled` prop on the `Form` component you need to change it to `structured` now.
 - In some cases might need to adjust some of your custom styles due to the HTML markup on most components has slightly changed.
-- If you used the `styled` prop on the `Form` component you need to change it to `structured` now.
 - The `DatePicker` component has been updated to use ReactJs Datepicker v2 and therfore does not make use of `moment` anymore, if you are using the `minDate` and `maxDate` props please refer to the [ReactJs Datepicker](https://reactdatepicker.com/)

 ## Installation